LOCAL COMMUNITY MENTAL HEALTH RESOURCES | LOCAL COMMUNITY HAPPENINGS

 Making Mental Health a Priority

-This grant will also allow us to hire supply teachers while our staff are engaged in professional learning.
-Further, we will be able to purchase a robust survey tool that will allow us to anonymously survey our parents and students regarding their mental health and wellness. to inform next steps needed for support and improvement.
-This information will help to inform next steps needed for support and will help us gauge the success of our strategies in improving overall mental health and wellness for our students..
+The grant also allowed us to hire supply teachers while our staff are engaged in professional learning.
+Further, we were able to purchase a robust survey tool that will allow us to anonymously survey our parents and students regarding their mental health and wellness to inform next steps needed for support and improvement.
+This information continues to inform next steps needed for support and will help us gauge the success of our strategies in improving overall mental health and wellness for our students and families

 Our Primary Partners

-Our primary partners will be an important part of helping us develop a system-oriented model where relationships are as important as education and academic success for the mental health and wellbeing of our students and staff.
+Our primary partners are an important part of helping us develop a system-oriented model where relationships are as important as education and academic success for the mental health and wellbeing of our students and staff.

-Our partnerships with the Center for Trauma Informed Practice and Just Imagine Happiness (social work, psychological and counseling services) will deepen awareness in the online teaching and leadership community and help establish online practice standards.
+Our partnerships with the Center for Trauma Informed Practice and Just Imagine Happiness (social work, psychological and counseling services) continues to deepen awareness in the online teaching and leadership community and help establish online practice standards.

 Center for Trauma Informed Practices